 Then, drain the dried fruits and pat with paper towels to remove all moisture from the outside.
 Set aside or refrigerate.

 How to make the dough for Paska

 Prep: Grease a large bowl with oil or nonstick spray, set aside.

 Measure and prep all of the ingredients.
 Weigh the ingredients for best results.

 Check/proof your yeast if you're unsure if the yeast is still active or if you're using active dry yeast instead of instant dried yeast.

-To a bowl of a stand mixer or a bread maker add the ingredients in the following order: 4 eggs, 3 to 8 tablespoons of sugar, 1 tsp of vanilla, 2 tbsp + 1 tsp of water, 350 g flour, 2 1/4 tsp of yeast and give a quick stir with a spoon until it's chunky.
+To a bowl of a stand mixer or a bread maker add the ingredients in the following order: 4 eggs, 1/2 cups of sugar, 1 tsp of vanilla, 2 tbsp + 1 tsp of milk or water, 2 1/2 cups flour, 2 1/4 tsp of yeast and give a quick stir with a spoon until it's chunky.
 Then fit the mixer with a dough hook and knead on low speed until it barely comes together.